devmount/sloth.css/docs/pages/components/callout.md

 ---
 title: 'Components: Callout - Sloth.css'
-description: Callout component of Sloth.css.
+description: Static and embedded message boxes
+tags: variants accent success alert neutral symbol
 ---

 ## Callout

-A callout is a static message component, that is embedded and always visible within its context.
+A callout is a static message box, that is embedded and always visible within its context.

 ### Basic callout